Sustainable Change: Winning the long game in manufacturing

 Benjamin brings valuable insights into how organizations can build lasting transformations that not only improve profitability but also foster a culture of continuous improvement.

-What is sustainable change?
+What is sustainable change management?

 When Benjamin joined Albani, the leadership team was passionate about instilling a continuous improvement DNA within the organization.
 From talks about what they wanted to achieve with their time came the concept of sustainable change.

-At Albani, sustainable change refers to implementing transformations that are built to last, affecting all aspects of an organization—people, processes, and culture.
+At Albani, sustainable change management refers to implementing transformations that are built to last, affecting all aspects of an organization—people, processes, and culture.

 The goal was to create an organization where processes and improvements are not dependent on specific individuals but are ingrained in the company's fabric.
 This approach ensures that even if key personnel leave, the organization continues to thrive and improve.